StevenClontz/prof.clontz.org/classes/2019/08/ma320/index.md

 ---
 layout: page
-title: "MA 437"
+title: "MA 320"
-description: "Complex Variables - 2019 Spring"
+description: "Foundations of Math- 2019 Fall"
 ---

 #### Quick Links

-- [Textbook][text]
+- [Course Notes][notes]
 - [Calendar][calendar]
 - [Google Drive][drive]
-- Assessments
-  - [Take-Home I][home-assessment-1]
-  - [Take-Home II][home-assessment-2]
-  - [Class I][class-assessment-1]
-  - [Class II][class-assessment-2]

 ---

 ## Course Information

-- Semester: 2019 Spring
+- Semester: 2019 Fall
-- Title: Complex Variables
+- Title: Foundations of Math
 - Section:
-    - MA 437-501
+    - MA 320-101
 - Class Time:
-    - TR 6:00-7:15pm
+    - TR 2:00-3:15pm
-    - MSPB 360
+    - HUMB TBA
 - Office Hours
-    - W 1:30-3:00pm
+    - W 10:45am-1:45pm
     - MSPB 314
-    - Also M 1:30-3:00pm when available; email to confirm.

 ## Course Content

-This course will focus on six main modules as covered in our [text][text]:

-- Algebra of complex numbers
-- Analytic functions
-- Examples of complex functions
-- Integrals
-- Series
-- Residues and Poles
+A transition to higher mathematics with an emphasis on proof techniques.
+Topics include symbolic logic, elementary set theory, induction, relations, functions, and the structure of the number system.

+We will spend most of our class time working through freely available [course notes][notes].
+A textbook is available in the bookstore or online, *Bridge to Higher Mathematics*, by Sam Vandervelde, but it is not required.

 ## Grading

 Grades in this course are determined based upon satisfactory completion of four grade specifications:

-- **Presentation**
+- **Discussions**
-- **Computation**
+- **Presentations**
 - **Knowledge**
-- **Proof**
+- **Proofs**

 Letter grades are assigned at the end of the semester as follows: